CoactiveAI/culture/README.md

 *Under construction.
 You can help by suggesting coherent actions that follow our guiding principles.*

 ### During the day-to-day
-Our words in day-to-day interactions can be exclusionary or insensitive.
+We always aim to make our words in day-to-day interactions inclusive and empathetic.
 We encourage addressing a group as "Hi folks!" or "Hi everyone!" or "Hi y'all!".
 *Under construction.
 You can help by suggesting coherent actions that follow our guiding principles.*